Vast Satellite Kit Home Large – 80cm Dish, Decoder, LNB, Mount, Tester, Cable

 Climbing on the roof is extremely dangerous, so contact the experts to make sure your satellite is safely and correctly installed.

-Your satellite should be mounted outdoors, up to five meters high for urban and suburban areas and up to 10 metres high for some rural areas or areas with marginal coverage, pointing towards the TV tower that provides the best television coverage for your area.
+Your satellite dish should be mounted outdoors, up to five meters high for urban and suburban areas and up to 10 metres high for some rural areas or areas with marginal coverage, pointing towards the TV tower that provides the best television coverage for your area.

 The signal level may vary significantly for different locations on your roof.
 Your satellite installer should be able to do a site survey and find the best place for your antenna on your roof, free of local clutter (big trees and surrounding building) and other domestic signal obstacles.